 Including practical tools, applicable frameworks commonly used in the start-up space, references to external articles and sites and recordings of workshops and webinars to polish an impact driven business idea, The ASAP Club curates in one place the best content out there to enable early-stage founders with entrepreneurial know-how to take the scary step forward and make dreams a reality.

-ASAP, Entrepreneurship, The Creative Challenge Series and The London School of Economics and Political Science
+ASAP, Ent workshop series, Entrepreneurship and The London School of Economics and Political Science

 The ASAP Club has devised a mini series of short insightful podcast episodes hosted by business leaders, Founders and mentors who explore the entrepreneurial mindset and discuss key traits such as resilience, stamina and facing failure.
 The series aims to inform, inspire, and prepare early-stage innovators, preparing them for life as an entrepreneur.

 FOCUS 1: From idea to action

 Welcome to the episode, “Ideas are golden so bring on the gold rush: How to move from idea to action.”
 This is part of FOCUS 1 of the digital toolkit.
 We start with this section because we know that taking those first steps can be the most daunting!
 You have a cool idea, but now what!?
 How do you know if your idea has potential and it’s worth all the efforts you are about to invest in it?
 There’s only one way of knowing -by validating your idea via insights and evidence gathered.
 So, with that in mind, we interviewed Founder of Orbiit, Bilyana Freye, as well as Founder and Managing Partner, Jamie Qiu of Studio Zao, to learn from their experiences on what you can do to move your idea forward.

 Focus 2: How to integrate impact into your business